hex-five/multizone-iot-sdk/README.md

 git clone --recursive git@github.com:hex-five/multizone-iot-sdk.git cd multizone-iot-sdk git apply -p1 ext/lwip.patch --directory=ext/lwip
+git apply -p1 ext/freertos.patch --directory=ext/freertos
 ```
-***Important**: make sure you apply the LWIP patch as indicated above.
-If you omit this step, the system will stil build and boot but security and functionality will be compromised.*
+***Important**: make sure you apply the lwIP patch above.
+Without the lwIP patch the firmware is NOT secure.
+***Important**: FreeRTOS is completely optional as the built-in MultiZone TEE provides equivalent functionality.
+If you intend to use FreeRTOS, make sure to apply the freertos patch above.
+Without the freertos patch the firmware is NOT secure.

 ### Build & load the MultiZone IoT firmware ###